-The historical testing and training activities on the eastern portion of FBNA included the following (U.S. Army, 2007):
+The historical testing and training activities on the eastern portion of FBNA, where the study area is located, included the following (U.S. Army, 2007):

 - Construction, material handling, maintenance, railway, power generation, air compression, and bridging equipment - Fuels and fuel handling and storage equipment, mobile water purification equipment, and waste and sewage structures - Climatic effects on paints, tactical sensors, and anti-mine systems and techniques.